 Pricing Optimization Has Many Moving Parts

-While competitor pricing is a key factor in pricing optimization, there are many more that retailers need to take into account in order to have the best price in any given moment.
-These factors include: inventory levels, price elasticity, and seasonality.
+While competitor pricing is a key factor in pricing optimization, there are many more that retailers need to take into account in order to have the best price at any given moment.
+These factors include inventory levels, price elasticity, and seasonality.

 Inventory levels are a key factor to account for because dropping prices to take market share from competitors is only a sound strategy if you have enough inventory to fulfill the increased orders coming in.
 Once inventory starts getting low, it is best to boost that price up to preserve what is left until supply levels are replenished.

 When it comes to price elasticity, retailers should optimize prices on items that have some flexibility.
 Certain products must have relatively stable prices to keep demand high, while others have fluctuating demand based on product type, category, and more.
 Price optimization on elastic and inelastic products can operate quite differently, so keeping track of how price changes impact sales is the best way to determine future pricing strategy on those items.

 Lastly, seasonality must be taken into account to make the most of the high seasons for certain items.
 For example, pool supplies may be mainly purchased from late spring to early fall.
 Those popular months are the time to be competitive, while also maximizing margins before sales slow down for the year

 There is no magic bullet to arrive at the perfect price.
 Each product and category are different.
 In order to find the best price for a product, there is significant price testing that must take place.
 Is it best to price within a few cents of competitors or should you offer better shipping and returns to make your higher price more valuable?
 These two questions and more can be answered by testing prices over time.